pashashiz/spark-encoders/README.md

   `ZonedDateTime`.
 * **Lack of fine-grained control:** There's no built-in way to specify that only *certain* types within a complex structure should be serialized using an alternative method like Kryo, while others use Catalyst.
+* **No Scala 3 support:** There is no `TypeTag` in Scala 3 hence Spark cannot derive `Encoder` by itself.

+## Alternatives

+1. [Frameless](https://github.com/typelevel/frameless).
+Awesome library that makes Spark more type safe.
+It also has its own compile type `Encoder` derivation.
+However, there are few pain points:
+    - We cannot just use a regular Spark API and benefit from compile time encoders.
+We have to use a type-safe wrapper witch might be an overkill for many teams.
+    - No Scala 3 support.
+    - No ADT support.
+    - Dependency on shapeless.
+2. [spark-scala3](https://vincenzobaz.github.io/spark-scala3/).
+Nice PoC to show that Scala 3 can be used with Spark,
+   but:
+    - No Scala 3 support.
+    - No ADT support.

 ## User Guide